wmcbrine/PDCurses/dos/README.md

         make -f makefile

   (For Watcom, use "wmake" instead of "make".)
-You'll get the libraries (pdcurses.lib or .a, depending on your compiler), the demos (*.exe), and a lot of object files.
+You'll get the library (pdcurses.lib or .a, depending on your compiler) and a lot of object files.
+Add the target "demos" to build the sample programs.

 Distribution Status